rust-lang/rust/text/0000-cargo-build-command.md

 `build` command will no longer be an actual command, but rather a build script itself.
 This decision is motivated in solving constraints 1 and 3 above.
-The major motivation for this recommendation is the realization that the only common denominator for platforms that cargo is running on is the fact that a Rust compiler is available.
+The major motivation for this recommendation is the realization that the only common denominator for platforms that Cargo is running on is the fact that a Rust compiler is available.
 The natural conclusion from this fact is for a build script is to use Rust itself.